Zensical Tips¶

 This admonition floats to the right side of the page, allowing text to flow around it.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nulla et euismod nulla.
 Curabitur feugiat, tortor non consequat finibus, justo purus auctor massa, nec semper lorem quam in massa.
-This text wraps around the inline admonition.

 Use styled buttons for calls to action:

-Choose A Bike :material-rocket-launch: GitHub Repository :fontawesome-brands-github: Practicalli Website
+Choose A Bike GitHub Repository Practicalli Website

 Icon sets are bundled with Zensical.
 Practicalli web sites mostly use Lucide for general icons and Octocons for GitHub specific icons.